 Orthopaedic surgeons in the Department of Orthopaedic Surgery at BWH provide unique, innovative and comprehensive diagnosis, treatment and management for joint injuries and a wide spectrum of other orthopaedic conditions.

-The Advanced Center for Cartilage Repair, Shoulder, and Sports Injury at BWH is a first of its kind center in New England.
-Our staff is experienced in the most advanced treatments of ligament and cartilage injuries, joint preservation, and total joint replacement surgery to the knee as well as hip and shoulder.
+The Advanced Center for Cartilage Repair, Shoulder, and Sports Injury is experienced in the most advanced treatments of ligament and cartilage injuries, joint preservation, and total joint replacement surgery to the knee as well as hip and shoulder.

 The Orthopaedic & Arthritis Center at BWH is one of the most highly regarded orthopaedic and joint disease research and treatment programs in the world.
 Comprehensive and innovative bone and joint care is the foundation of the Center, beginning nearly a century ago when one of our founding hospitals, the Robert Breck Brigham Hospital, became the first teaching hospital in the country wholly devoted to arthritis and related diseases.